 Use a general detergent to clean the area behind the number plates.

-If there is any remaining residue from the sticky pads used previously then remove this using a recommended solvent.
+If there is any remaining residue from the sticky pads used previously, then remove this by using a recommended solvent.
 You don’t need to remove all this residue, but the more even the surface is, the more firmly the new plates will adhere to it.
-If there are remains of the pads themselves, you can scrape these off using a thin plastic card or similar tool.
+If there are any remains of the pads themselves, you can scrape these off using a thin plastic card or similar tool.